Lelekhoa1812/Linguaphile/README.md

 The **Update Vocabulary** fragment allows users to modify an existing vocabulary item.
 It includes features for:

 - **Editing the Vocabulary Term and Type**: Pre-populated fields with the current data.
-- **Adding/Removing Meanings and Synonyms Dynamically**:
+- **Adding/Removing Meanings, Synonyms, and Note Dynamically**:
   - An "Add Meaning" button allows users to add up to three additional meanings.
   - An "Add Synonym" button allows users to add up to four synonyms.
+  - An "Add Note" button allows users to add 1 notation.

-Each additional meaning or synonym field added includes a delete button, allowing the user to remove it.
+Each additional meaning, synonym, or notation fields added includes a delete button, allowing the user to remove it.
 Any changes can be saved with the **Update Vocabulary** button.

 ### 4. Mini Game Fragment

 The **Mini Game** fragment provides a quiz feature to help users practice vocabulary knowledge.
 Users can select between two modes:

 #### Modes:
-1. **Meaning Testing**: Users are given a vocabulary word, and they must select the correct meaning from four options.
+1. **Meaning Testing**: Users are given a vocabulary word, and they must select the correct meaning from four options (incorrect options are taken from other vocabulary items).
-2. **Synonym Testing**: Users are given a vocabulary word, and they must select the correct synonym from four options.
+2. **Synonym Testing**: Users are given a vocabulary word, and they must select the correct synonym from four options (incorrect options are taken from other vocabulary items)..

 #### Quiz Format:
 - Each question is dynamically generated with one correct answer and three random incorrect answers.